 A Sun Angle arrow is a marker that displays in floor plan view and indicates the angle of the sun at a specific time and location on the Earth.
 Multiple Sun Angles can be created in floor plan view, each with different specifications.

 Sun Angles are parallel light sources.
-Their location and direction are defined per plan.
-To accurately define the Sun's location relative to the model, use a North Pointer .
+Their location and direction are defined on a per plan basis.
+To accurately define the Sun's location relative to the model, use the North Pointer tool.